-My coding pace slowed down; AI’s never does.
+My coding pace slowed down; AI’s never does, and is getting faster.
 The trick is keeping it from “helping” too much – with good docs, clear prompts, and lots of patience.

 This approach builds on my earlier reflections on pair programming with AI, where I shared initial experiments and lessons learned.